MicrosoftDocs/security/security-docs/zero-trust/deploy/identity.md

 Follow these steps:

-1. [Integrate modern enterprise applications](/azure/active-directory/manage-apps/plan-sso-deployment) that speak OAuth2.0 or SAML.
+1. [Integrate modern enterprise applications](/entra/identity/enterprise-apps/plan-sso-deployment) that speak OAuth2.0 or SAML.
-1. For Kerberos and form-based auth applications, [integrate them using the Microsoft Entra application proxy](/azure/active-directory/manage-apps/application-proxy-deployment-plan).
+1. For Kerberos and form-based auth applications, [integrate them using the Microsoft Entra application proxy](/entra/identity/app-proxy/conceptual-deployment-plan).
-1. If you publish your legacy applications using application delivery networks/controllers, use Microsoft Entra ID to [integrate](/azure/active-directory/manage-apps/secure-hybrid-access) with most of the major ones (such as Citrix, Akamai, and F5).
+1. If you publish your legacy applications using application delivery networks/controllers, use Microsoft Entra ID to [integrate](/entra/identity/enterprise-apps/secure-hybrid-access) with most of the major ones (such as Citrix, Akamai, and F5).
-1. To help discover and migrate your apps off of ADFS and existing/older IAM engines, review [resources and tools](/azure/active-directory/manage-apps/migration-resources).
+1. To help discover and migrate your apps off of ADFS and existing/older IAM engines, review [Resources for migrating applications to Microsoft Entra ID](/entra/identity/enterprise-apps/migration-resources).
-1. [Power push identities into your various cloud applications](/azure/active-directory/app-provisioning/plan-auto-user-provisioning).
+1. [Power push identities into your various cloud applications](/entra/identity/app-provisioning/plan-auto-user-provisioning).
 This gives you a tighter identity lifecycle integration within those apps.

 > [!TIP]
 > [Learn about implementing an end-to-end Zero Trust strategy for applications](/security/zero-trust/deploy/applications).